AmirShariati/Car-Dealership-Project/README.md

 - As mentioned just like a real world website you can use different types queries to specific chunks of data in a nice looking way.

 ## Installation
-- MongDB
-You need to have mongoDB installed on your computer and import the json file in the repo
+- MongDB: You need to have mongoDB installed on your computer and import the json file in the repo

 ## Screenshots
 ![Main Screen](https://github.com/AmirShariati/Car-Dealership-Project/assets/126683177/31a0bd62-e438-41e0-a996-18c58988c768)